-The participation to the National School on "Detectors and Electronics for High Energy Physics, Astrophysics, Space Applications and Medical Physics", which is held every two years at the National Laboratories of Legnaro (http://sirad.pd.infn.it/scuola_legnaro) is automatically recognized as specific training activity.
+The participation to the National School on "Detectors and Electronics for High Energy Physics, Astrophysics, Space Applications and Medical Physics", which is held every two years at the National Laboratories of Legnaro (http://sirad.pd.infn.it/scuola_legnaro) is automatically recognized as specific training activity; it is strongly suggested to attend this School, that can also be used as alternative the "Environment effects on the detectors" course.
 Doctoral students following this National School acquire ECTS credits as indicated in section 7.1.2.6.

 For his/her specific training, a doctoral student can also choose University courses and/or modules relative to the chosen Curriculum.
-These courses must be approved by the Curriculum Coordinator.
+These courses must be approved by the Course Coordinator.

-The following undergraduate courses, if chosen by a doctoral student of STASA Curriculum, do not require approval:
+The following undergraduate courses, if chosen by a doctoral student of STASA Curriculum, do not require formal approval:

-- Elements of astronomy and astrophysics (Prof. C. Barbieri) - Industrial applications of ionizing radiation sources (Prof. A. Candelori) - Theory of orbits (Prof. S. Casotto) - Comets and small bodies (Prof. M. Lazzarin) - Space Optics Instrumentation (Prof. G. Naletto) - Identification of models and data analysis (Prof. G. Picci)
+- Elements of astronomy and astrophysics (Prof. C. Barbieri) - Industrial applications of ionizing radiation sources (Prof. A. Candelori) - Theory of orbits (Prof. S. Casotto) - Comets and small bodies (Prof. M. Lazzarin) - Space Optics Instrumentation (Prof. G. Naletto)